gluster/glusterdocs/docs/Quick-Start-Guide/Quickstart.md

 we recommend that you read the GlusterFS Admin Guide to learn how to administer GlusterFS and how to select a volume type that fits your needs.
 Read the GlusterFS Install Guide for a more detailed explanation of the steps we took here.
-We want you to be successful in as short a time as possible.
+We want you to be successful as fast as possible.

 If you would like a more detailed walkthrough with instructions for installing using different methods (in local virtual machines, EC2 and